ghostmod/gitlab-ubuntu/README.md

 Script(s) for installation of latest GitLab revision on Ubuntu 13.04.
 _Might work with Ubuntu 12.04 LTS as well_.

-**Important**: This script is still highly under development!
+**Important**: This script is still under development!
 Use with caution!

 ## Execute